PF

 Instructions

-6. 6Remove pan, and sprinkle with the remaining avocado and fresh cilantro.
+7. 7Remove from oven and top with the reserved diced avocado and fresh cilantro.
 Serve warm.

 Nutrition — Per Serving